aiven/aiven-docs/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.md

 ## Promote a follower cluster to a standalone service

-Promote a follower cluster to a standalone status to enable it to operate independently without replicating data from a leader cluster.
-Use this in scenarios such as disaster recovery to stop replication and make the follower cluster a standalone, write-enabled service.
+Promote a follower service to standalone status to enable it to operate independently without replicating data from a leader service.
+This is useful for disaster recovery, where replication needs to stop, and the follower service operates independently.

 <Tabs groupId="promote-cluster-method">
 <TabItem value="Console" label="Aiven Console" default>